 Although Beverley shied away from the limelight, she left her mark on the arts community.
 She was a co-founder of the Grand Forks Art Gallery and served as its first curator from 1984-1989.
 In addition to curating about 20 exhibitions, she led other artistic projects in the area and juried various exhibitions across BC and beyond.
 Her own work was displayed in many group exhibitions throughout the country and one of her numerous solo exhibitions toured as far away as Spremberg, Germany.
 Beverley’s most recent collection, Hanging by a Thread, was exhibited at Gallery 2 in 2013.

 Beverley was also known for her extraordinary gardens.
 They were an inspiration not only to her work, but also her generous hospitality and renowned culinary talent.
 The garden was her sanctuary, her life force.
 She designed and built the 12,000 square foot Peace Garden at the original Hardy View Lodge while her mother was a resident there.
 The healing garden was designed with the needs of dementia patients in mind and provided an opportunity for residents to tend some of the plants that were in raised beds.

 On the last long road

 Messages of sympathy may be sent to Richard at PO Box 151, Grand Forks V0H 1H0.
 Cremation arrangements are in the care of Gwen Ziprick of Alternatives Funeral & Cremation Services, Trail.
 You are invited to leave a personal message of condolence by visiting the family’s register at www.myalternatives.ca

 There will be no formal funeral service by Beverley’s own request.
 Donations in her memory may be made to Grand Forks Art Gallery Society Permanent Collection Fund in Grand Forks.
-There will be a celebration of Beverley’s life announced at a future date.
+Celebration of Life Saturday, 1:00pm, November 30, 2019

 - Submit News Tip